dhairya0904/Fluffy/README.md

     pid: This will be used by CLI to keep track of daemon process.
     report-path: Path of the file where reports will be saved.
     report-time: Report will be generated after every given second.
-    threshold: If requests/second in given alert window exceeds threshold then alarm will be generated.
+    threshold: If requests/second in a given alert window exceeds threshold then alarm will be generated.
     ```
 * After changing config.yml, run
     ```